 South Dakota has no income tax BUT

 To collect much-needed funds for services, South Dakota collects levies on cigarettes, alcohol and business licenses.

 Many services are taxed, and so is food.
-South Dakota also is cracking down on online shopping: As of fall 2018, web retailers will be required to charge sales tax, too.
+South Dakota also is cracking down on online shopping: As of the fall 2018, web retailers are now required to charge sales tax, too.

 South Dakotans also pay high property taxes, averaging 1.32%.

 Known for its iconic musical history in Memphis and Nashville, the Volunteer State also is an income-tax-free location.